Was your health insurance claim denied? Here are the steps you should take if your health insurance company denies your

-Also, this may be a good time for you to request copies of any lab results, medical records, x-rays, or the like that could help support your claim if you wind up asking your insurance company to conduct an internal review.
+You should also request copies of any lab results, medical records, x-rays, or the like.
+These could help support your claim if you wind up asking your insurance company to conduct an internal review.

 Someone in your employer's HR department—They also may be able to call or send a letter to your provider and support your need for the denied service or treatment.

 Relevant researchers or scientists—Was your claim rejected because the insurer declared that the care you received or need to receive isn't scientifically proven or isn't medically necessary?
 If so, it may be worth your time and effort to track down some of the physicians, specialists, or scientists who have worked on studies that support your denied treatment.
 They might be willing to review your medical records or even submit a letter to your insurance company on your behalf.

-Should you decide at the end of all of this to ask for an internal review of your denied claim, give your doctor's office and even your hospital (if one is involved in your situation) a heads up so they can hold off on sending any bills—or turning your account over to a collections agency—until your case has been settled.
+If you ask for an internal review, give your doctor's office and even your hospital a heads up.
+That way they can hold off on sending any bills until your case has been settled.

 With all of that prep work out of the way, you should be ready to move ahead with your appeal.

 In most cases, that will mean filling out a bunch of paperwork that's provided by your insurance company.
 You'll also likely be able to include with that paperwork any additional information you want the company to consider, such as the physician or employer-related letters mentioned earlier.

 Once you've sent in your appeal, your insurance company has to complete its review within certain periods of time depending on the situation.
 For example, the review has to be done within 30 days if your appeal is for care that you haven't yet received, and it has to be done within 60 days if you've already received the care in question.

 Once the interview review has been completed, your insurance company must provide a written response that explains its decision.
 They also have to inform you how you can go about filing for an external appeal.